 Day 2: Decide

 On the second day, the team engaged in Heat Mapping.
-Each team member worked their way around the room placing small dots on posted up sketches to create a heat map of things that stood out them as ideas with high potential.
+Each team member worked their way around the room placing small dots on posted-up sketches to create a heat map of things that stood out as ideas with high potential.

 User Flows was the next activity.
 Each team member imagined their ideal flow in six steps.
 We compared the flows and voted on them.
 The team leader made the final call on which of the flows matched the solutions that were chosen.